 Low value imports made by UK businesses (B2B)

-If the buyer is a UK business, (so it’s a B2B sale, not B2C), then the seller doesn’t need to charge VAT on the sale.
+If the buyer is a UK business, (so it’s one business selling to another, rather than selling directly to a customer who is buying something for personal use), then the seller doesn’t need to charge VAT on the sale as long as:

 How will I pay the VAT?